Using Else Conditional Statement With For loop in Python

 1 2 3 No Break

-Else block is NOT executed in below Python 3.x program:
+Else block is NOT executed in Python 3.x or below:

 Such type of else is useful only if there is an if condition present inside the loop which somehow depends on the loop variable.